Case Studies

 Treatments for Menopause Symptoms

-MsFLASH, led by principal investigator Andrea LaCroix, Ph.D., brought together a network of women’s health investigators from across the country to conduct randomized controlled trials quickly to test new interventions for the relief of menopause symptoms.
+Menopause Strategies, Finding Lasting Answers for Symptoms and Health (MsFLASH), led by principal investigator Andrea LaCroix, Ph.D., brought together a network of women’s health investigators from across the country to conduct randomized controlled trials quickly to test new interventions for the relief of menopause symptoms.
 MsFLASH used mailings and screening phone calls to recruit and screen women from age 40 to 62 for different trials, including medication, exercise, and hormone therapy trials.
 Investigators modified their methodology to improve recruitment and retention, centralize processes, and recruit more qualified participants.
 Read the case study

 Caries Prevention in Young Children

-CAN DO, led by Stuart Gansky, Dr.P.H., M.S., is a multi-project research center and conducted a series of randomized control trials to test methods for preventing tooth decay, or caries, in preschool-aged children.
-Trials involved the parents, particularly the mother of children and participants were mainly from Latino or Chinese backgrounds.
+Center to Address Disparities in Oral Health (CAN DO), led by Stuart Gansky, Dr.P.H., M.S., is a multi-project research center that conducted a series of randomized control trials to test methods for preventing tooth decay, or caries, in preschool-aged children.
+Trials involved parents, particularly mothers, and participants were mainly from Latino or Chinese backgrounds.
 CAN DO utilized community outreach, local partnerships, and culturally relevant approaches to successfully recruit and retain study participants.
-Read the case study - CenteringPregnancy® Oral Health Promotion (CPOP) Pilot Study
+Read the case study

-CPOP, led by principal investigators Sally Adams, Ph.D., R.N., and Lisa Chung, D.D.S., M.P.H., tested an intervention to improve oral health of pregnant women.
+CenteringPregnancy® Oral Health Promotion (CPOP) Pilot Study, led by principal investigators Sally Adams, Ph.D., R.N., and Lisa Chung, D.D.S., M.P.H., tested an intervention to improve oral health of pregnant women.
 CPOP researchers recruited pregnant women from the CenteringPregnancy® prenatal care program.
 Researchers incentivized recruitment and retention by addressing the time concerns and family responsibilities of participants.
 Read the case study

 Diabetes Prevention